Manuel Margot Player Props: Rays vs. Athletics

-Manuel Margot -- 1-for-3 with a home run and an RBI in his most recent game -- will be in action for the Tampa Bay Rays versus the Oakland Athletics, with Shintaro Fujinami on the mound, on April 8 at 4:10 PM ET.
+After going 1-for-3 with a home run and an RBI in his last game, Manuel Margot and the Tampa Bay Rays face the Oakland Athletics (who will start James Kaprielian) at 1:10 PM ET on Sunday.

-He hit a home run while going 1-for-3 in his most recent game against the Athletics.
+In his most recent game, he notched a home run while going 1-for-3 against the Athletics.

 Manuel Margot Game Info & Props vs. the Athletics